mattc41190/udemy-course-algorithms/binary-search-tree/delete-from-bst.md

 }
 ```

 When this `if` statement returns `true` we know that the value of the node we want to delete is less than the value of the `curNode`.
 Since this is true, we also know that the the value of the node we want to delete cannot possibly be the `curNode`, nor anything to the right side of the `curNode` since according to the rules of binary trees no node to the right can be less than the value of the node we are currently on (repeat that one a few times).
 So with all the things that cannot be true established we can by process of elimination know that if the value we want to delete does exist it will exist to the left of the `curNode`.
-So, naturally, we ask if the `curNode` has a left child if it does, then hooray we take a mosey over to the left and ask our loop to begin anew with new new values for `cirNode` and `prevNode` like so:
+So, naturally, we ask if the `curNode` has a left child.
+If it does - hooray we take a mosey over to the left and ask our loop to begin anew with new values for `curNode` and `prevNode` like so:

 ```javascript
 prevNode = curNode